 - Massage.
 Massage therapy can reduce muscle tension and promote relaxation.
-These services, however, are rarely covered by health insurance.
+This therapy, however, is rarely covered by health insurance.

 Tai chi.
-An ancient form of Chinese exercise, tai chi employs slow, flowing motions that may improve flexibility, balance and muscle strength.
-Tai chi may also prevent falls.
+An ancient form of Chinese exercise, tai chi uses slow, flowing motions that may improve flexibility, balance and muscle strength.
+Tai chi also may help prevent falls.
 Several forms of tai chi are tailored for people of any age or physical condition.

-A study showed tai chi may improve the balance of people with mild to moderate Parkinson's disease more than stretching and resistance training.
+A study showed that tai chi may improve the balance of people with mild to moderate Parkinson's disease more than stretching and resistance training do.